 Students applying for senior thesis research funds are required to submit a detailed budget.
 The following are eligible expenses:

 - Travel to and from the research location, unless the site is in the student’s home town or country.
-Please note: All students are required to register with the University’s Travel Database as a condition of receiving funds.
+Please note: All students are required to register with the University’s Travel & Expense website as a condition of receiving funds.
 (See restrictions under Senior Thesis Travel Information section below).

 - Travel related expenses, including food ($25 per day maximum), accommodations, and local transportation (off –campus only).